collinsjacob127/QuantumFactoring/LaTeX/REVIEW_NOTES.md

 - [ ] 3.1: "Three main parts" There are technically five in the diagram, and should be explained.
 - [ ] Explain toffoli gates in-depth.

+- [ ] Describe where count of necessary # qubits comes from.